 There are a variety of different size and style fishing lines that can be used with small sized fishing reels.
 Most anglers will typically go with monofilament or fluorocarbon line depending on what type of fish they plan to target or the specific lure they’re using.
 A select few might opt for smaller sized braided line, which also works well with these reels.

-Medium Sized Fishing Reels
+Medium Sized Spinning Reels

 Medium sized reels generally include anything in the 4000 range that extends up to a 5500 in most makes or models.
 This is also a very popular reel size for bass fishing as it allows you to have a light enough line to cloak your approach and not spook the fish while giving you enough power to handle trophy-sized largemouth or smallmouth bass.

-Large Fishing Reel Sizes
+Large Spinning Reel Sizes

 A large fishing reel size is virtually anything bigger than a 6000 size.
 This can go all the way up to as much as a 30000 size for serious anglers who are looking to target behemoth tuna and other monster fish that lurk in the depths of the ocean.